Skip to content

 Management

-• Discuss chemo plan and order double lumen PICC for reliable access
+• Obtain blood consent and double lumen PICC for access

 • Differentiation syndrome: promyelocytes differentiate

-• Symptoms and signs: fever, SOB, Hypotn, peripheral edema, pleural effusion, AKI
+• Signs and symptoms: fever, SOB, hypotension, peripheral edema, pleural effusion, AKI

 • Diagnosis: No defined criteria.
 If suspicious, discuss with hematology fellow

-• General strategy is to use “induction” chemo to try to induce clinicopathologic (as opposed to molecular) “remission”
+• General strategy is to use “induction” chemotherapy to try to induce clinicopathologic (as opposed to molecular) “remission”

-• Defined as absence of symptoms, normal CBC, and <5% blasts in bone marrow (on day 28)
+• Defined as count recovery and <5% blasts in bone marrow (on day 28)

-• Then waiting in hospital until neutrophil count >500 (typically ~3 weeks)
+• Pts stay in hospital until neutrophil count >500 (typically ~4 weeks)

 • From there, bone marrow transplant (for high-risk disease) or “consolidation” chemo for normal-risk or low-risk disease